-The default behavior of a budget is to send alert emails to Billing Account Administrators and Billing Account Users on the target Cloud Billing account when the budget alert threshold rules trigger an email notification.
+The typical behavior of a budget is to send alert emails when the budget alert threshold rules trigger an email notification.

-However, if your budget is critical and time sensitive, email notifications might not be the best method to stay up to date on your Google Cloud costs.
-Beyond email, you can use programmatic notifications to automate cost control responses.
+However, if you are using budgets as a cost control tool, email notifications might not be the best notification method to use to ensure timely action to control your Google Cloud costs.
+Beyond email notifications, you can use programmatic notifications to automate cost control responses.
 Examples of cost control responses include:

 - Capping your Google Cloud spend by automatically disabling billing or terminating resources.

 - Forwarding your budget messages to other mediums (such as Slack).